Valuating Stolen Property: New York Penal Law 155.20

-The types of crimes in New York relating to theft and stealing generally revolve around two main articles of the New York Penal Law.
+The types of White Collar crimes in New York relating to theft and stealing generally revolve around two main articles of the Penal Law.
 These crimes are either the misdemeanor offenses of Petit Larceny or Fifth Degree Criminal Possession of Property and the felony offenses involving any degree of Grand Larceny or Fourth Degree Criminal Possession of Stolen Property through the First Degree offense.
-While each crime has its own elements that your criminal lawyer can explain in greater detail, all of these crimes are found in New York Penal Law Article 155 and New York Penal Law Article 165.
-Whether the theft related crime you are accused of is based in Tax Fraud, Embezzlement, Extortion or any other theory of larceny including Larceny by Trick, Larceny by False Promise or Larceny by Acquiring Lost Property, the value of the property in question is critical.
-Yes, some offenses are felonies based on the type of property, but the vast majority of theft and stolen property crimes in New York relate to the amount or value of what you, the accused, are charged with and arrested for wrongfully taking from another person or business.New York Penal Law 155.20: Market and Replacement Value of Property
+While each crime has its own elements that your criminal lawyer can explain in greater detail, all of these offenses are codified in Article 155 and Article 165.
+Whether the theft related crime you are accused of is based in Tax Fraud, Embezzlement, Extortion or any other theory including by Trick, False Promise or Acquiring Lost Property, the determination of value is critical.
+Yes, some offenses are felonies based on the type of property or the means by which it was stolen, but the vast majority of theft and stolen property offenses relate to the worth of the property wrongfully taken.New York Penal Law 155.20: Market and Replacement Value of Property

 New York Penal Law 155.20 values stolen property in numerous ways.
-For that matter, in addition to the codified law found in the New York criminal code, countless cases and legal decisions further interpret the meaning and application of these statutes.
-That said, pursuant to New York Penal Law 155.20(1), barring certain exceptions, value is defined as the market value property.
-This value is not determined from the past or in the future.
-Nor is the value speculative.
-Instead, whether a professional or expert ultimately puts a particular number on it, value is determined at the time and place of the crime.
-In event this number is unavailable, then the New York Penal Law allows prosecutors and courts to use replacement cost of the property.New York Penal Law 155.20: Exceptions to Market and Replacement Value of Property
+Countless cases and legal decisions further interpret the meaning and application of these statutes.
+That said, pursuant to Penal Law 155.20(1), barring certain exceptions, market value is the governing factor.
+This rate is not determined from the past or in the future.
+Nor is it speculative.
+Instead, whether a professional or expert ultimately sets a particular number, it is determined at the time and place of the crime.
+In event this number is unavailable, then the criminal code allows prosecutors and courts to use the replacement cost of the property.New York Penal Law 155.20: Exceptions to Market and Replacement Value of Property

-An instrument that reflects a debt owed, including a check or promissory note, obviously has limited value if examined solely as a piece of paper.
-Instead, New York Penal Law 155.20(2)(a) designates the value of these written instruments as the amount due or collectable.
-Negating this amount for valuation purposes, if some of the debt, for example, has been paid, then New York judges and courts would subtract the amount paid from the amount due (and the associated value).
+An instrument that reflects a debt owed, including a check or promissory note, obviously has limited worth if examined solely as a piece of paper.
+Instead, PL 155.20(2)(a) designates the value of these written instruments as the amount due or collectable.
+Negating this amount for valuation purposes, if some of the debt, for example, has been paid, then judges and courts would subtract the amount paid from the amount due to ascertain the correct number.

-Where a person is accused of stealing a ticket, whether its to see a concert or to ride the train, New York District Attorneys rely on New York Penal Law 155.20(2)(b) for valuation.
-Simply, the value for larceny purposes is the face value of those tickets.
-If no amount is printed on the ticket, then courts will allow prosecutors to assess value as the price of the ticket as charged to the general public.
+Where a person is accused of stealing a ticket, whether it’s to see a concert or to ride the train, District Attorneys rely on PL 155.20(2)(b).
+Simply, the worth for larceny purposes is the face value of those tickets.
+If no amount is printed on the ticket, then courts will allow prosecutors to assess the price of the ticket as charged to the general public for this purpose.

-Even more complicated, and a matter often challenged by criminal defense attorneys from Manhattan to Brooklyn and Westchester to Rockland counties, is how New York courts determine value where the instrument in question creates, releases or somehow affects a legal right or privilege of value.
-In these circumstances, where an amount is not easily ascertainable, a District Attorney is permitted to argue pursuant to New York Penal Law 155.20(c) that the value is the maximum economic loss to the rightful holder as a result of being deprived of the instrument.New York Penal Law 155.20: When Value Cannot be Determined
+Even more complicated, and a matter often challenged by criminal defense attorneys from Manhattan to Brooklyn and Westchester to Rockland counties, is how the courts determine value where the instrument in question creates, releases or somehow affects a legal right or privilege.
+In these circumstances, where an amount is not easily ascertainable, a District Attorney is permitted to argue pursuant to PL 155.20(c) that the amount is the maximum economic loss to the rightful holder as a result of being deprived of the instrument.New York Penal Law 155.20: When Value Cannot be Determined

-Sometimes, despite the law, a Grand Jury in New York, or a jury at trial, is confronted with a situation where despite New York Penal Law 155.20’s numerous means to ascertain value, no expert nor other professional can put a number on the property in question.
-In these cases, New York Penal Law 155.20(4) becomes the default.
+Sometimes, despite the law, a Grand Jury, or a jury at trial, is confronted with a situation where despite NY PL 155.20’s numerous means to ascertain an amount, no expert nor other professional can put a number on the property in question.
+In these cases, PL 155.20(4) becomes the default.
 According to this section, when all else fails, courts will set value as less than $250.00.